• TV Show

 Philip Capriotti 03:42

 Well, first of all, when we take a look at taxes, the first thing, the first question we have to ask ourselves is, when were taxes?
 Are federal income taxes actually implemented?
 Yeah, great question.
 Yeah, it is a good question.
 So, taxes actually started out back in the early 20th century.
 As a matter of fact, it was 1913 when Congress passed the 16th Amendment, and it was it was ratified.
 So, it’s now part of our Constitution.
 So, it’s ingrained.
 Basically, it allows Congress to levy taxes at any time, at any rate, what, and originally, when it was implemented back in 2013, they said, Oh no, no, no, don’t worry about that, any rate.
 We were going to start between 1% and 7% so that was the original tax code.
 1% was the lowest tax bracket.
 The upper tax bracket was 7% that’s how it started.
 So, it just goes to and I see that look, and I see that and so but they but, but originally, a lot of the folks in Congress said, but we have to put a cap on it.
-We have.
-Put a cap on it.
+We have to put a cap on it.
 And some of the other sides of the aisle said, Oh no, no, no, no, no, you can trust us.
 You can trust us.
 We don’t need a cap.
 7% will be plenty.
 Well, what happened was a lot of different things happened.
 We had World War One that caused Congress to implement additional taxes, and we’ll get into that.
 But what they realized was they like spending other people’s money, and they especially like other people’s money to implement policies that get folks to vote for them.
 Now, prior to 1913 it was illegal to even buy someone a beer before they wanted to go vote.
 That’s where the prohibition of keeping the bars closed, but, but political candidate couldn’t even buy an individual beer because they would be misconstrued as paying or buying votes.
 That’s interesting.
 So that’s where it all started.
 So, we’re going to bring it fast forward.
 The initial rates range from 1 to 7% okay, and with the top rate, applying the 7% rate only on folks making 500,000 a year.
 Now we’re talking about 1913 here.
 Wow.
 So, $500,000 a year back in 1913 what’s the equivalent?
 Maybe 5 million today, absolutely.
 The it’s actually the equipment is about several million, okay, so about three or four.
 So, World War One started, okay?
 And this is basically the history during that world that war tax rates were increased significantly to finance the war.
 Does this sound familiar?
 Absolutely.
 So, the top tax rate folks reached 77% Oh my gosh.
 So it went from one to 7% one being the lowest 7% for folks making 500,000 at that time or more, to 77% and it and that happened in 1920, a short seven years, that 7 seems to come up 1 to 7 from 1913 seven years later, 1920 taxes ballooned up to 77% and that higher rate, top rate of 77% only affected folks making $1 million a year, which by the end of the decade, the top rate was about 25% but at any rate, then the Great Depression hit World War Two, and during that time, during World War Two, the top rates went up to 90% folks, wow, nine zero.
 So, it went from one to seven, wow, to 77 top rate to 90% and that stayed at 90% until 1960 President JFK.
 So, at that point, from 1960 to 1980 tax rates gradually reduced, and the top tax rate was as high as 70% and it was reduced to 50% just give me half.
 I’ll be happy with half.
 Just give me half.
 So what we are seeing playing out, because we’re going to talk about the reasons taxes go up, I’m going to say the excuses that are made for increasing taxes, there are a number of different things, but they went to 50% so with that being said, many legislators are talking about we should be very thrilled and happy that the tax rate is only 39 40% and that if tax rates go when tax rates go up an additional 20% even when they go up to 50% which is soon to be coming, it’s on the horizon, we should still be happy, because they were as high as 90% and 70% back in World War One and World War Two.
 Okay, so what we’re talking about here is not a depressing subject.
 You don’t realize you have a challenge in your retirement plan until you really do a deep dive and start to dive into your actual written, tax efficient retirement income plan.
 We talk about it at nauseum.
 We truly do about tax reduction strategies.
 One of the benefits of working with an ED slot mastery lead Ira advisor, which our firm is one of 17 years, is the tax planning.
 We have to focus on distribution planning and tax rates in retirement.
 As tax rates go up, we want to make sure that our retirement income plan is bulletproof with respect to being immune from further taxi increases.
 And we’re talking about the Roth IRA.
 So, get ready, folks in the as we continue to go along in the next segment.
 We’re going to talk about what causes tax rates to go up, and you’re going to draw a lot of comparisons from history from then and now, it’s almost frightening, so stay tuned.

 Cynthia de Fazio 10:14